 Suggested daily budget – $60-100 USD.
 Note: This is a suggested budget assuming you’re staying in a mid-range hotel or an Airbnb villa with a pool, eat out at nicer restaurants that cater to Western tastes, rent a scooter to get around, have a few beers, get a couple of massages, and take a few tours.
 You won’t live large but you will have all you need and a little more.
 Using the budget tips below, you can always lower this number.
 However, if you stay in fancier accommodation or eat/drink out more often, expect this to be higher!

 July and August, during Easter Holidays, and Christmas / New Year (December till 1st week of January) is the high season.
 Expect the prices to be higher and restaurants and tourist spots to be packed.

 Best time to come to Bali is February to May, June and September, just before and just after high season.
 We visited between January and March and had a great time, with hardly any tourists in sight.

 Below you will find all articles and guides related to traveling in Bali and around.
 After traveling there for 2 months, you can expect to read everything from restaurant recommendations, to which rice terrace is best and things to keep in mind when visiting weather-dependent locations.

 Bali is truly an amazing, all-year round destination.
-The trick is to leave your Kuta or Seminyak acommodation and explore on your own.
+The trick is to leave your Kuta or Seminyak accommodation and explore on your own.
 You will see that there is nothing quite like feeling the breeze while riding through Canggu’s rice fields or feeling the cold air in Sidemen.
 Ultimate Bali vibe?
 Having a Bintang and enjoying a Bali sunset.
-Your mind and body will appreciate it!
+Can’t top that!